aosp-for-iphone/.github/profile/README.md

 The aim is to boot all of these one at a time:
 1. Android 10 R3 - Done - ✅
-2. Android 10 security r75 (latest Q release) - in progress 🔜
+2. Android 10 security r75 (latest Q release) - Done ✅
 3. Android 11 - Next - 🔜
 4. Android 12 - Later - ⬛
 5. Android 13 - Later - ⬛